risingwavelabs/risingwave-docs-legacy/docs/manage/meta-backup.md

 ## Set backup parameters

-Before you can create a meta snapshot, you need to set the `backup_storage_url` and `backup_storage_directory` system parameters prior to starting your cluster.
+Before you can create a meta snapshot, you need to set the `backup_storage_url` and `backup_storage_directory` system parameters prior to the first backup attempt.

 :::caution
 Do not set `backup_storage_url` and `backup_storage_directory` after the cluster is started.
 Otherwise, all meta snapshots taken previously become invalidated and cannot be used anymore.